-As described above, the purpose of base salary is to provide competitive and fair base compensation that recognizes the executives' roles, responsibilities, contributions, experiences and performance.
+As described above, the purpose of base salary is to provide competitive and fair base compensation that recognizes the executives' roles, responsibilities, contributions, experiences, and performance.
 The Compensation Committee independently decides the compensation that S&T will pay the CEO and President and, for the remaining executive officers, the CEO makes recommendations to the Compensation Committee, which reviews, approves or adjusts the recommendations.
-Each executive's individual pay reflects individual experience, expertise, performance and contributions in the role.
+Each executive's individual pay reflects individual experience, expertise, performance, and contributions in the role.

-2021 Base Salary Amounts
+2022 Base Salary Amounts

-When appropriate, the Compensation Committee increases base salaries both to ensure consistency with market competitive practices and to recognize the critical value of each senior executive's management of S&T. The Compensation Committee decided to hold 2021 salaries at the 2020 level, except for Mr. Antolik.
-The following table summarizes the 2021 base salaries for each of our NEOs.
+When appropriate, the Compensation Committee increases base salaries both to ensure consistency with market competitive practices and to recognize the critical value of each senior executive's management of S&T. The Compensation Committee decided to hold 2022 salaries at the 2021 level for Messrs.
+McComish and Antolik.
+The following table summarizes the 2022 base salaries for each of our NEOs.